-OHIO Statute(s) OHIO REV. CODE ANN. § 2925.11(B)(2) (West 2024) Substantive amendments to law(s) September 13, 2016 - § 2925.11(B)(2) enacted April 4, 2023 - Removed the requirement that a qualified individual must not be on community control or post-release control.
+OHIO Statute(s) OHIO REV. CODE ANN. § 2925.11(B)(2) (West 2025) Substantive amendments to law(s) September 13, 2016 - § 2925.11(B)(2) enacted April 4, 2023 - Removed the requirement that a qualified individual must not be on community control or post-release control.
 Added immunity protections for possession or use of drug paraphernalia.
 Removed the requirement that if a person is found in violation of a community control sanction or post-release control sanction, then the court or the parole board must first consider ordering the person's participation or continued participation in a drug treatment program or mitigating the penalty.
 Added protections for violations of a community control sanction or post-release sanction.
-Individual(s) eligible for GS protection Protection as to Person acting in good faith who seeks or obtains medical assistance for another person who is experiencing a drug overdose.
+Individual(s) eligible for GS protection Protection as to controlled substance Person acting in good faith who seeks or obtains medical assistance for another person who is experiencing a drug overdose.
 Person who experiences a drug overdose and who seeks medical assistance for that overdose.
 Person who is the subject of another person seeking or obtaining medical assistance for that overdose.
 Each of the above persons is termed a "qualified individual."
 The law also defines the phrase "seek or obtain medical assistance."
-A qualified individual will not be arrested, charged, prosecuted, or controlled substance possession crimes convicted for a minor drug possession offense.
-Protection as to drug paraphernalia crimes A qualified individual will not be arrested, charged, prosecuted, or convicted for the possession of drug abuse instruments (OHIO REV. CODE ANN. § 2925.12 (West 2024); the use or possession of drug paraphernalia (OHIO REV. CODE ANN. § 2925.14(C)(1) (West 2023)); or the use or possession of cannabis drug paraphernalia (OHIO REV. CODE ANN. § 2925.141 (West 2024)).
-Protection as to other crimes/violations If a person who is serving a community control sanction or is under a sanction on post-release control is a qualified individual, then Ohio Rev. Code Ann. § 2929.141(b) (West 2024); Ohio Rev. Code Ann. § 2929.15 (B)(2) (West 2024); Ohio Rev. Code Ann. § 2929.25(D)(3) (West 2024); or Ohio Rev. Code Ann. § 2967.28(F)(3) (West 2024) applies to the person with respect to any violation of the sanction or post-release control sanction based on the eligible crimes.
+A qualified individual will not be arrested, charged, prosecuted, or convicted for a minor drug possession offense. possession crimes Protection as to drug paraphernalia crimes A qualified individual will not be arrested, charged, prosecuted, or convicted for the possession of drug abuse instruments (OHIO REV. CODE ANN. § 2925.12 (West 2025); the use or possession of drug paraphernalia (OHIO REV. CODE ANN. § 2925.14(C)(1) (West 2023)); or the use or possession of cannabis drug paraphernalia (OHIO REV. CODE ANN. § 2925.141 (West 2025)).
+Protection as to other crimes/violations If a person who is serving a community control sanction or is under a sanction on post-release control is a qualified individual, then OHIO REV. CODE ANN. § 2929.141(b) (West 2025); OHIO REV. CODE ANN. § 2929.15 (B)(2) (West 2025); OHIO REV. CODE ANN. § 2929.25(D)(3) (West 2025); or OHIO REV. CODE ANN. § 2967.28(F)(3) (West 2025) applies to the person with respect to any violation of the sanction or post-release control sanction based on the eligible crimes.